 Care: Machine or hand wash cold and air dry.

-Farewell to Anger would look great with Marigold, Lilac, and Monarch Butterfly.
+Farewell to Anger would look great with Annunciation Blue, Eggplant, Little Black Dress, Fandango, and Lilac.

 If you haven't already done so, please take a moment to sign up for my weekly newsletter.
 You'll find secret sales for subscribers only, interviews with pattern designers, tutorials, and announcement for new product lines.
 You'll also receive a one-time coupon code by email as soon as you sign up.